the-code-journal/website/content/posts/2020/09/002-maven-project-object-model.md

 `extensions` can be used to enable extensions to the build process.
 They are also used to configure wagor providers that are used for the transport of artifact between repositories.

-Maven, by default uses [`HttpURLConnection`](https://docs.oracle.com/javase/8/docs/api/java/net/HttpURLConnection.html) java classes to download the artifacts, but there can be situations when you want to use a different way of fetching the artifacts from repositories.
+Maven, by default uses [`HttpURLConnection`][3] java classes to download the artifacts, but there can be situations when you want to use a different way of fetching the artifacts from repositories.
 You might never need this, but this is an option available for you, in case you need these.

-Here is an example that configures `wagon-ftp` as your primary transport mechanism to exchange artifacts between repositories.
+Here is an example that configures [`wagon-ftp`][4] as your primary transport mechanism to exchange artifacts between repositories.

 ```xml
 ...